Overview

 Adjust Ceiling Height and Enable Vertical Measuring

-Switch to Move mode:
+- Switch to Move mode

-- Save the measurement as the floor’s ceiling height if desired.
+- Save the measurement as the floor's ceiling height

 Use the Drawing Tool

-- Hold Shift to display yellow guide lines while drawing.
+- Hold Shift to display yellow guide lines while drawing

 Setting and Applying Presets in Stitch